areski/a2billing-flask-api/README.rst

 Install & Deployment
 --------------------

-There is many ways to deploy a Flask Application, we will describe the Apache Method here as this is the ones more suitable for A2Billing users.
+There are many ways to deploy a Flask Application, we will describe the Apache Method here as this is the one more suitable for A2Billing users.